syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ## Binding data to SfDataGrid

-In order to bind the data source of the `SfDataGrid`, set the [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property as shown below.
-You can bind the data source of the `SfDataGrid` as follows.
+In order to bind the data source of the SfDataGrid, set the [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property as shown below.
+You can bind the data source of the SfDataGrid as follows.

 The following code example binds the collection created in previous step to `SfDataGrid.ItemsSource` property.